behind some red flowers is a golden statue Deity figure at Temple in the Sea in Trinidad

 There is a respite from the downpours in September so this is also an excellent time to plan your trip.
 This is the ‘petit carem’ – a period of clear blue skies and bright sunshine.
 So if September is when you are planning your Trinidad and Tobago visit, there should still be a pleasant period.

-Read all the Trinidad and Tobago Travel Blogs
+Read all the Trinidad and Tobago Travel Tips

 Transportation in Trinidad and Tobago